• Skip to primary navigation

 Jump to Recipe·Print Recipe

-overhead view of crispy sofritas tofu in a cast iron skillet.
+Close up view of sofritas tofu in a skillet with a serving spoon.

 Ingredients

-• Chipotles in adobo: canned chipotles in adobo and smokiness and spice to this sofritas tofu.
+• Chipotles in adobo: Canned chipotles in adobo add smokiness and spice to this sofritas tofu.
 You'll be using an actual pepper from the can, plus some of the adobo sauce.
 If you're sensitive to spice, start with just 1 pepper and 1 tablespoon of sauce.
 You can always increase from there.

-• Seasonings: salt, dried oregano (Mexican oregano if possible), cumin and coriander)
+• Seasonings: Salt, dried oregano (Mexican oregano if possible), cumin and coriander all bring lots of flavor to the sauce.

 Instructions